broadinstitute/single_cell_classification/README.md

 run_QC outputs cell quality classifications for each cell, classifying each cell as:

 * normal : cells that are used for downstream analyis
-* doublet : cell is more likely a multiplet, discarded for downstream analysis
+* doublet : cell is more likely a multiplet, discared for downstream analysis
 * low quality : cell is low quality in terms of RNAseq quality metrics or in terms of our ability to classify it as one of the reference samples, discarded for downstream analysis
+* empty droplet : cells, with distinct gene expression profiles, and SNP profiles that did not match to any reference cell line (or pairwise combination of cell lines) in particular, but rather resembled more a mixture of SNPs from all the in-pool cell lines, suggesting these are empty droplets containing ambient mRNA in the pool, discarded for downstream analysis
+* low confidence : cells that could not be confidently classified as any of the reference samples, discarded for downstream analysis

 gene_expression_classification can be used for comparison to SNP based classifications, but is not recommended for primary classification.
-It produces similar output to SNP based classification.